 1. Run actor/task

-The API endpoints and their usage is basically the same for actors and tasks.
-If you are still not sure of the difference between actor and task, read about that in the tasks docs.
+The API endpoints and their usage are basically the same for actors and tasks.
+If you are still not sure of the difference between an actor and task, read about it in the tasks docs.
 In short, tasks are just pre-saved inputs for actors, nothing more.